AlgoMaster Logo

 Intuition

-The most direct way to solve this: for every index that contains a zero, try extending a subarray to the right as long as the elements are still zero.
+For every index that contains a zero, extend a subarray to the right as long as the elements stay zero.
 Each valid extension is another zero-filled subarray to count.
+This directly enumerates every zero-filled subarray by its starting position.
+It is correct but too slow for the largest inputs.

 Algorithm